seng438-winter-2022/seng438-a5-Mik-Ese/Assignment5-Report.md

 ### Lessons
 - How to determine the reliability of a system using different tools
-- Different tools/techniques to find reliability
+- Different tools/techniques to assess reliability and test reliability growth

 # Comments/feedback on the lab itself
 Intersting lab for learning about reliability tools and techniques.